 We began working out up through and a little past my 50th.
 But this strange thing happened after my birthday.
 I didn’t feel any different than I had the week before, or really the month before, or if I’m being honest, even the year before.

 I slowly begin to think that I had misjudged this birthday.
 My mother was fifty the year I married.
 I looked back on the pictures of her as if she were my only reference to what it meant to be a woman in her fifties.
 She looked beautiful in a hand knit dress she had made for the occasion but she looked older than I felt at fifty.
-My mother’s generation of woman in they’re fifties hadn’t had the benefit of decades of intense exercise.
+My mother’s generation of woman in their fifties hadn’t had the benefit of decades of intense exercise.
 They missed out on the 24/7 access to the internet and the wealth of information on eating well.
 They came late to the benefits of yoga.
 I started to think that I might be going about this aging thing all wrong.

 I changed trainers.